-Audits were conducted for five bodies in refrigerated storage; three from the community and two from the hospital.
-Body location and identification details on identification bands were cross-checked against the information recorded in the mortuary register and relevant documentation.
-No discrepancies were found.
+• TWH - five bodies in refrigerated storage were audited; two from the community and three from the hospital, including one baby.
+Body location and identification details on identification bands were cross-checked against the information recorded in the mortuary logbook and relevant documentation.
+No discrepancies were identified;